jorosun/MarsRover/README.md

 - Click the "fork" button

-- Click the code button and copy the https path eg ""
+- Click the code button and copy the https path eg "https://github.com/jorosun/MarsRover.git"

-- Give your repository a name and click "Create repository from template"

-- Clone down your new repository to your computer
+- Clone down your own copy of the forked repository to your computer using the https path

 - Navigate to the directory on your command line

 - Run `npm install` followed by `npm test` to run the tests

 - Run 'npm start' to run the program MarsRover